The Fate of a Flirt

-The Fate of a Flirt is a 1925 silent romantic comedy film directed by Frank R. Strayer, which stars Dorothy Revier, Forrest Stanley, and Thomas Ricketts.
+The Fate of a Flirt is a 1925 American silent romantic comedy film directed by Frank R. Strayer, which stars Dorothy Revier, Forrest Stanley, and Thomas Ricketts.
 It was released by Columbia Pictures on November 15, 1925.

 Plot

 As described in a film magazine review, Sir James Gilbert, a British peer, wagers that he can win the love of a particular young American woman for whom he has his heart set.
 Disguised as a chauffeur, James shows his love to Mary Burgess, niece of his wealthy employer, John Burgess.
 To obtain the consent of Mary's aunt, the couple involves her in a harmless trick.
 A villain threatens blackmail and attempts to pass himself off as the Sir James Gilbert.
 After a variety of adventures, the blackmailer's schemes are defeated.
 The young woman's hitherto hostile relatives are surprised and pleased when, instead of a chauffeur, Mary becomes the bride of Sir Gilbert.